raspberrypilearning/flower-generator/en/step_6.md

 ![screenshot](images/flower-firework-petal.png)

-Experiment with adding new petal costumes and see what you can come up with.
++ Experiment with adding new petal costumes and see what you can come up with.

-What happens if you try a non-filled in shape like a square?
++ What happens if you try a non-filled-in shape like a square?

 ![screenshot](images/flower-square-petal.png)